red-data-tools/YouPlot/README.md

 ### count

-In this example, YouPlot counts the number of chromosomes where the gene is located from the human gene annotation file and create a bar chart.
+In this example, YouPlot counts the number of chromosomes where the gene is located from the human gene annotation file and it creates a bar chart.
 The human gene annotation file can be downloaded from the following website.

 * https://www.gencodegenes.org/human/